 Stay, Dine, Explore – Paso is Safe and Open

 Paso Robles is open.
-Wine country, the Field of Light at Sensorio, distilleries and breweries, hotels, shops, art studios and yes, restaurants too are open.
+Wine country, the Field of Light at Sensorio, distilleries and breweries, hotels, shops, art studios and yes, restaurants are open.

 We live where the world dreams of vacationing.
 Now is the time to enjoy the many charms of Paso Robles and experience for yourself why Travel + Leisure and the New York Times named Paso Robles a must-visit in 2020.

-Paso Robles’ hospitality businesses are all practicing state and county-mandated protective measures to ensure your rediscovery is a safe one.
+Paso Robles’ businesses are all practicing state and county-mandated protective measures to ensure your rediscovery is a safe one.

-Together we can spark our tourism economy and help our neighbors pave the way for a safe and robust revival.
+Together we can spark and sustain our tourism economy and help our neighbors pave the way for a safe and robust revival.
 Here’s your guide to exploring and rediscovering why we choose to call Paso home. #SavorPaso